RhineAI-Lab/rhine-var/README.md

 ### Room ID

-<room-id> can be any text, with each Room ID corresponding to a RhineVariable, and users who join with the same Room ID will experience real-time multi-user collaboration.
+&lt;room-id&gt; can be any text, with each Room ID corresponding to a RhineVariable, and users who join with the same Room ID will experience real-time multi-user collaboration.

 Regarding the server-side, it will be mentioned below.